Toad® for IBM DB2

 This section contains information about installing and operating this product in non-English configurations, such as those needed by customers outside of North America.
 This section does not replace the materials about supported platforms and configurations found elsewhere in the product documentation.

 This release is Unicode-enabled and supports any character set.
 It supports simultaneous operation with multilingual data.
-This release is targeted to support operations in the following regions: North America, Western Europe and Latin America, Far-East Asia, Japan.
+This release is targeted to support operations in the following regions: North America, Western Europe and Latin America, Central and Eastern Europe, Far-East Asia, Japan.

 Getting Started